Finite-Bath Open Quantum Systems: Exact Dynamics: Introduction

 The dynamics of an open quantum system strongly coupled to an infinite bosonic bath is complicated to explore owing to its coupling to many environmental modes~\cite{prokofev_stamp_2000}.
 An effective route to explore the strongly coupled open quantum systems is through finite-bath systems, where environmental effects are dominated by localized modes~\cite{Finite_bath_esposito, Finite_bath_Strasberg_1}.
 Recently, these have been in the spotlight in quantum thermodynamics and related domains~\cite{Mahler_2011, Pekola2016, finite_bath_Sanpera, Pekola_finite_bath_2, Tiwari2025}.
+Dissipative finite baths constructed from bosonic~\cite{Nori_2024} and fermionic~\cite{Nori_2023} pseudomodes, as well as from spin baths~\cite{RTN_dissipative}, have been employed to obtain exact dynamics of open quantum systems interacting with non-Markovian environments.
 Quantum spin-bath, especially the central spin model, is fundamental to the study of finite-bath open quantum systems~\cite{prokofev_stamp_2000, Arenz_2014, Chiranjib_2017, Devvrat_central_spin1, biswas2025, Lidar_central_spin, Rashid_2025}.
 These models have become an important topic of research and have been experimentally realized on versatile platforms.
 Thus, for example, they have found applications in studying spin decoherence using Rydberg atoms, nitrogen-vacancy centers, quantum dots, and in quantum thermodynamics, such as a practical quantum battery using NMR spin systems and thermometry~\cite{Tomza_cs_expt_1, Hanson_cs_expt_4, Cirac_expt_cs_2, central_spin_quantum_dot1, TSMahesh_2022, Campbell_2023}.

 In this work, we develop the exact dynamics of such a system, namely, the central spin model.
 We investigate two types of interactions: (a). a dissipative evolution generated by a Heisenberg type of interaction, resulting in a new {\it phase covariant} master equation, and (b). a random stochastic coupling between the system and the bath, producing a pure dephasing dynamics generating the random telegraph noise (RTN).
 This type of evolution has been studied semi-classically using a two-level system subjected to a randomly switching magnetic field~\cite{rtn_model_1, SO_rice, Bergli_2006_2, RTN1_Bergli_2009, Joynt_2008, RTN3_Cai2020}.
 The noise thus produced is the low-frequency noise and has been implemented experimentally, with a number of applications~\cite{Eli_rtn_2001, Vacchini_rtn_expt, rtn_expt_2024, Paladino_2002, Cialdi_2017}.
 However, a microscopic origin of the RTN dynamics has been lacking.
 We show here that the central spin model with a random stochastic coupling can produce such a dynamics.
 These results are tuned towards applications in quantum thermodynamics, generating battery-charger configurations from the respective interactions.
 The utility of the master equations obtained in calculating heat current and charging power is demonstrated.